ThibaultFillion/strengths/README.rst

   # plotting the trajectories of A and B
   strnplt.plot_trajectory(trajectory, ["A", "B"])

-More examples, using more advanced features - especially diffusion -, are available in the documentation, in the `"Using strengths" section <https://strengths.readthedocs.io/en/latest/using_strengths.html>`_.
+More examples, using more advanced features - especially diffusion -, are available in the documentation, in the `"Using Strengths" section <https://strengths.readthedocs.io/en/latest/using_strengths.html>`_.

 Documentation
 -------------